 MA EPHT - Cancer

-Cancer is not one disease, but a group of diseases that may be caused by several factors acting together over time.
-Massachusetts Environmental Public Health Tracking provides direct incidence rates and standardized incidence ratios for many types of cancer for different geographies within Massachusetts.
+Cancer is not one disease but a group of diseases that may be caused by several factors acting together over time.
+The Massachusetts Environmental Public Health Tracking (MA EPHT) program provides direct incidence rates and standardized incidence ratios for many types of cancer diagnosed among Massachusetts residents.

 What is cancer?